 Domingo and his wife were able to use and sell the vegetables they grew to provide food and shelter for their children, but it was a challenge to provide them with an education.

-Because of the increase in business, Domingo was able to remodel his home and change it from adobe to block.
-He has also purchased more land to invest back into their farming produce as a side business.
+Because of the increase in business, Domingo was able to remodel his home and change it from adobe to cement blocks.
+He has also purchased more land to invest back into farming produce as a side business.